 The Goldfields Aboriginal Language Centre (GALCAC) runs the Aboriginal Goldfields interpreting and translating service for the Goldfields region.
-Currently there are several people who hold interpreting qualifications.

-Interpreters are needed for court appearances, hospitals and aged care, police, prisons, Centrelink and a wide variety of other services.
-Translating work on documents, posters, films, documentaries and a wide variety of material is also undertaken.
+Interpreters (oral work) are needed for court appearances, hospitals and aged care, police, prisons, Centrelink and a wide variety of other services.

 People interested in training and qualifying as an interpreter must: